Weapons Crimes Defense Attorney in Rochester, NY

 Your right to bear arms provided by the Second Amendment can quickly be revoked upon a weapons crime conviction.
 New York is among the toughest states when it comes to prosecuting weapons offenses, as they are often committed with other offenses such as violent and drug crimes.
 Weapon crime accusations of any kind are serious, as they can lead to jail time, fines and a criminal record.

 You must protect your freedom and legal rights at the early stages of your case, therefore I urge you to count on Christopher K. Rodeman Attorney at Law to defend you.
 As a former prosecutor turned Rochester weapons crime defense lawyer, I am aware that the prosecution is already building its case against you.
-I can leverage my insight into the other side of the law by anticipating the attacks against you and building aggressive defense strategies to counteract them.
+I can leverage my insight into the other side of the law by anticipating the attacks against you and building aggressive criminal defense strategies to counteract them.

 For the past 22 years, I’ve helped get clients’ weapons charges reduced or dropped altogether.
 Allow me to fight for the same result on your behalf.
-Schedule your free initial consultation online or call (585) 928-4193 now!

 New York breaks down weapons and firearm crimes based on their use and possession.
 They include: